charliewahl/FloodRiskAnalysis/README.md

                               Risk = probability of occurrence x expectation of damage
    * It is our goal not to show regions most likely to be flooded, but visualize areas that are most likely to experience damage by floodings such as Urban Areas, Infrastructure, Argricultural Land or Green Areas.

+# Required software
+   * QGIS Desktop 3.16 including the Plugins

+     * SAGA 7.8.2-14
+     * GDAL 3.4.2

+   * Visual Studio Code 1.65.2 (or any other texteditor application to open `.bat` files)

 # Required data

    * Copernicus Landuse Data in Riesa: Urban Atlas LCLU 2018 provides reliable high resolution land use and land cover Data in vector format for the              reference year 2018 (https://land.copernicus.eu/local/urban-atlas/urban-atlas-2018). !
 In order to download Data from the Website you have to create an account beforehand. !